 San Diego has a rich history of impactful leaders and donors, and the Fayman family is one of many examples of how philanthropy has positively changed our region for the better.

-Learn how you can make a difference in the community by opening your own legacy fund with The San Diego Foundation.
+Learn how you can make a difference in the community by opening your own legacy fund with San Diego Foundation.